Why vulnerability scanners cannot provide comprehensive asset inventory - Part 2

 Most organizations only scan parts of their network #

 We’ve seen a lot of organizations radically underestimate how many assets they have on their network.
 One hardware manufacturer told us that they thought they had 10,000 devices, but now they’ve found they have more than 100,000 assets.
 A multi-national company said they thought they only had two networks, now they’re counting more than 40.

 When you manage a network that has grown organically over decades, built by generations of network administrators (and/or has grown through acquisitions), it’s very hard to know what you have.
 That doesn’t include any rogue networks that individuals, teams, or contractors have added to the network.

 Because vulnerability scanners use a lot of vulnerability checks, they are too slow to crawl through the entire RFC 1918 addressing space so organizations can’t explore all the subnets they have.

 runZero scans are about 10 times faster than vulnerability scanners because the traffic to fingerprint an asset is much lighter. runZero has a special feature called subnet discovery that enables customers to scan the entire RFC 1918 addressing space overnight.
 In this mode, the Explorer samples random addresses in each subnet and only scans the full subnet if hosts are found.
 The scans can be sped up even more by doing a ping sweep, which reduces the traffic to a single host or sample to a ping.

-Consider this case study, where Capgemini helped deploy runZero at a global luxury retailer to support the security team and feed a more accurate asset inventory into ServiceNow:
+Consider this Capgemini case study, detailing how they helped deploy runZero at a global luxury retailer to support the security team and feed a more accurate asset inventory into ServiceNow:

 “runZero scanned an entire retail store in under two minutes, sometimes completing the process in just thirty seconds.
 The team was also able to scan a small data center in less than six minutes and a large data center in thirty minutes.
 Qualys couldn’t even get the large data center done overnight.”